 Acronis True Image can back up your Windows and Mac computer in several ways, including creating a disk image.
-It’s the winner of our Best Backup Software for Windows 10 roundup and is highly rated in our Best Mac Backup Apps guide.
+It’s the winner of our Best PC Backup Software roundup and is highly rated in our Best Mac Backup Apps guide.
 You can also check out our extensive review here.

 But it’s not your only option.
-In this article, we’ll cover Acronis True Image alternatives for both Windows and Mac.
+In this article, we’ll cover some great Acronis True Image alternatives for both Windows and Mac.
 But first, let’s start by looking at what Acronis True Image lacks.

 Creating an image or clone of your hard drive or SSD is just one way to back up your computer.
 It has some significant benefits over other types of backup:

 - You can boot from your backup and keep working if you encounter a problem with your main drive.

 - Once you replace your faulty drive, you can restore the image to it without reinstalling your operating system and software.